ErpNetDocs/tech/modules/logistics/wms/managed-warehouses/index.md

 - **Person** - Defines the individual worker, specifying if the worker is a person.
 If NULL, it means the person's identity is unknown or the worker might be a non-person entity.

 > [!NOTE]
-> A Person is defined based on a user profile and is read-only.
+> The Person column is read-only, with each person being defined by their user profile.

 - **Notes** - Any additional information or special instructions related to the worker's role and responsibilities.